Washington Peace Center: History

-The ratification of the Partial Test Ban Treaty between the US, USSR and Great Britain led to the dissolution of The Peace Action Center in 1963.
-Left in its place was the Washington Peace Center, a non-profit organization housed (until 1997) in the Friends Meeting of Washington and initially directed by Gelston MacNeil, a Quaker pacifist and activist.
-The Center sought to educate the public on peace issues through film screenings, discussions, and the publication of a local newsletter.
+The ratification of the Partial Test Ban Treaty between the United States, USSR and United Kingdom led to the transformation of The Peace Action Center into the Washington Peace Center in 1963.

-The Peace Center quickly became a hub for organizing against the Vietnam War and helped to coordinate draft counseling in the Washington area.
+The Peace Center was a hub for activity against the Vietnam War.
 During the 1970s the Center continued its work by supporting the movements against nuclear power and for nuclear disarmament.
 In the 1980s the Peace Center served as the local nexus for national and international opposition to the arms race and played a vital role in organizing resistance to the Reagan administration's interventions in Central America.
 The 1990s saw the Center contributing to social justice movements in opposition to racism and for justice for gay, lesbian, and transgender people.
 In the 2000s, the Center was involved with opposing the invasion and occupation of Iraq, countering military recruiters and attempting to institute a peace curriculum in area public schools, as well as working to close the Guantanamo Bay prison camp, ending torture and restoring civil liberties at home.
 Currently, the Peace Center fiscally sponsors several activist organizations in Washington D.C. including Witness Against Torture, the Fort Reno Summer Concert Series, the Hiroshima-Nagasaki Peace Committee, Positive Force, and the Civilian-Soldier Alliance, allowing these groups to raise funds without 501(c)(3) status.
 The Center organizes and hosts monthly skillshares as part of the DC Trainers Network in order to strengthen progressive social movements in Washington D.C.
 As the Center's current website states, the summation of all of these efforts is that, "We envision a world based on respect for people and the planet that is achieved through nonviolence, peace and social justice."